fishinthecalculator/gocix/doc/README.md

 <span id="index-tandoor_002dconfiguration"></span> Data Type: **tandoor-configuration**
 Available ` tandoor-configuration ` fields are:

+` tandoor-port ` (default: ` "80" ` ) (type: string)
+The equivalent of TANDOOR_PORT environment variable.
+This is the port the Tandoor process will listen onto.

 ` email-host ` (type: maybe-string)
 The SMTP server used by Tandoor to send emails.